jaraco/keyring/skeleton.md

 - test against multiple Python versions
 - run on late (and updated) platform versions
 - automated releases of tagged commits

-### Azure Pipelines

-[Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) were adopted for free, fast, multi-platform services.
-See azure-pipelines.yml for more details.

-Azure Pipelines require many [complicated setup steps](https://github.com/Azure/azure-devops-cli-extension/issues/968) that have not been readily automated.

-Features include:

-- test against multiple Python versions
-- run on Ubuntu Bionic

-### Travis CI

-[Travis CI](https://travis-ci.org) is configured through .travis.yml.
-Any new project must be enabled either through their web site or with the `travis enable` command.

-Features include:
-- test against Python 3
-- run on Ubuntu Bionic
-- correct for broken IPv6

-### AppVeyor

-A minimal template for running under AppVeyor (Windows) is provided.

 ### Continuous Deployments